 I was fired, but I do not want to return home.
 Can I stay in the U.S.?

 If you were fired, you must contact Career Training USA immediately.
 Depending on the circumstances of the termination of employment, you may be eligible to apply for a Change of Host Employer.
-If you do not switch host companies, though, you must leave the U.S. within 30 days of the last day you worked at your former host company.
+If you do not switch host companies, though, you must leave the U.S. within 30 days of the last day you interned/trained at your former host company.

 It is okay if your visa expires during your extension period if you intend to remain within the U.S. for the full duration of your extension.
 If you are approved for an extension, InterExchange will send you a new DS-2019 Form for your extension period, and that form will allow you to continue to intern or train.
 The extension DS-2019 Form is what allows you to legally intern or train in the U.S. The J-1 Visa is what allows you to enter the U.S.

-If you plan to travel internationally during your extension period, then you must apply for a new J-1 Visa in order to reenter the U.S., since your current visa would have expired.
+If you plan to travel internationally during your extension period, then you must apply for a new J-1 Visa in order to reenter the U.S., since your original J-1 would have expired.
 This is not something to be worried about, but definitely something to plan for if you intend to travel internationally during your extension period.
 Please refer to your Participant Handbook for more information on applying for a J-1 Visa.

 My host employer said they want to hire me permanently.
 What should I do?